JMDelisle/Mid_Milestone/docs/README.md

 There are some codes that I have used from stackoverflow and also codepen.

 Licenses will be base on images from Unsplash
+I have pictures from https://www.bradleysmoker.com/ but I couldn't find their.
+I will be reaching out to them for permission.